 - Other books you will likely see or hear about (but I don’t often use them!)

 - The CELTA course centre where you have applied to do your course – just ask!
-The worst they can do is say no.
+They might have in their lending library, or provide them to CELTA trainees.
+The worst they can do is say no

 - Any friends who have done the course

 - In relevant CELTA course Facebook groups

 - Your local university library (if you have access)

 I say this because there are lots of these books available second-hand and that can save you a lot of money!